 Sure, you can go out and buy some spackle and a wire mesh patch to repair a hole in the wall—or you can use what you happen to have lying around at home with these 3 creative fixes guaranteed to leave your wall looking smooth again.

 While drywall is highly durable, it’s not indestructible.
 Over the years, interior walls take a beating, speckled with everything from nail nicks to doorknob dings.
 During your tenure as homeowner—or even as an apartment renter—you’re bound to end up with at least one unwanted hole in the wall.
 But don’t despair—repair.
 Read on for three unexpected solutions for your unsightly wall blemishes that won’t have you running out to the store for supplies.

 If you don’t have the right paste, grab a bar of soap from the bathroom instead.
 Simply dampen the surface of the soap with water, then rub the bar over the shallow hole until filled.
-Not only will the damage seem to disappear with either of these fix-its, but your walls will smell wonderful too.

 For a doorknob-size hole roughly two to four inches in diameter, you’ll need more of a patch to clean up your damaged wall.
 Make yours from scratch with just a few simple kitchen items, including a recycled cardboard cereal box.